Pyotr Rachkovsky: Activities in 1880s–1890s

 Rachkovsky devised and developed access to several other governments besides the French.
 The files contain copies of dispatches about an audience he had with Pope Leo XIII and a proposed exchange of diplomats between Russia and the Vatican with a particular view to the unrest in Catholic Poland.
-Advisers to the Tsar in Petersburg turned down the proposal, but the idea of combatting the insurrectional campaign in Poland by using religious interests clearly illustrates Rachkovsky's high-level concept of political action.
+Advisers to the Tsar in Saint Petersburg turned down the proposal, but the idea of combating the insurrectional campaign in Poland by using religious interests clearly illustrates Rachkovsky's high-level concept of political action.

 Rachkovsky's major provocation operation was primarily in support of political action.
-In 1890 agent Landesen, having promoted among the revolutionaries in Paris an elaborate plot to kill the Tsar, arranged that after one underground meeting a large number of the terrorists would each have on their persons their weapons and written notes on the parts they were to play.
+In 1890, Arcadiy Harting, having promoted among the revolutionaries in Paris an elaborate plot to kill the Tsar, arranged that after one underground meeting a large number of the terrorists would each have on their persons their weapons and written notes on the parts they were to play.
 The French police, tipped off through cutouts by Rachkovsky, arrested the entire group, and that summer they were tried and sentenced, Landesen in absentia.
-Rachkovsky thus scored a victory not only over the enemies of the state but against those in Saint Petersburg who had opposed the Franco-Russian alliance on the grounds that France was too soft on subversives.
-The stern police and court action proved to Petersburg that France too had a strong government capable of dealing with internal enemies.
+Rachkovsky thus scored a victory not only over the enemies of the state but against those in Saint Petersburg who had opposed the Franco-Russian Alliance on the grounds that France was too soft on subversives.
+The stern police and court action proved to Saint Petersburg that France too had a strong government capable of dealing with internal enemies.

-Rachkovsky may have also played a role in amplifying the carnage of World War I: "Rachkovsky’s bosses in Russia and his hosts in Paris both feared the radicals, allowing the Russian agent to tighten the ties between the two nations.
-He succeeded so well that historian Alex Butterworth argues he was partly to blame for the Russo-French alliance that helped make World War I such a bloody mess."
+Rachkovsky may have also played a role in amplifying the carnage of World War I: "Rachkovsky's bosses in Russia and his hosts in Paris both feared the radicals, allowing the Russian agent to tighten the ties between the two nations.
+He succeeded so well that historian Alex Butterworth argues he was partly to blame for the Franco-Russian Alliance that helped make World War I such a bloody mess."

 Role in the creation of the Protocols of the Elders of Zion

 These faction fights provide the backdrop to the infamous The Protocols of the Elders of Zion.
-Many authors maintain that it was Rachkovsky's agent in Paris, Matvei Golovinski, who in the early 1900s authored the first edition.
+Many authors maintain that it was Rachkovsky's agent in Paris, Matvei Golovinski, who authored the first edition in the early 1900s.
 The text presented the impending Russian Revolution of 1905 as a part of a powerful global Jewish conspiracy and fomented anti-Semitism to deflect public attention from Russia's growing social problems.
-Another Rachkovsky agent, Yuliana Glinka, is often cited as the person who sent the forgery from France to Russia via her uncle General Orzhevsky.
+Another agent of Rachkovsky, Yuliana Glinka, is often cited as the person who sent the forgery from France to Russia via her uncle General Pyotr Vasilyevich Orzhevsky.

 Career after 1905

 After the Revolution of 1905, martial law was introduced in Saint Petersburg.
 Rachkovsky was brought back to head the entire Okhrana, first as MVD Special Commissioner and then as the Deputy Director of Police.

 Rachkovsky had the reputation of being an unrivaled master of intrigues and provocation.

-In 1902 he faked a letter by the leader of the Russian social democrats Georgy Plekhanov that accused Narodnaya Volya leaders of cooperation with the British Intelligence Service.
+In 1902, he faked a letter by the leader of the Russian social democrats Georgy Plekhanov that accused Narodnaya Volya leaders of cooperation with the British Intelligence Service.
 This allowed the police to exploit mutual distrust and recrimination between the factions.